Summer Courses

 Advanced Honors Chemistry (w. lab)

-- Mrs. Schwartz
+- Connie Schwartz

-Registration: $699
+Tuition: $699

 This course will give a solid base for further study in chemistry – either in an AP Chemistry course or an introductory chemistry course at college or university – and is taught at the level of a challenging honors or pre-AP type chemistry course.
 It is intended for students who plan on majoring in a physical science STEM program at college or university (particularly chemistry/physics/chemical or materials engineering) and the course will be VERY rigorous.
 The course will cover the standard introductory chemistry topics, along with a mathematical treatment where appropriate, and will also cover organic chemistry and biochemistry in a more expansive fashion than is usually found in honors chemistry courses.
 The time commitment is roughly 10-12 hours per week but that will vary greatly depending upon a student’s abilities and working speed.